jesshill/Onish_lab/protocols/PCR/Bacterial_gDNA_Isolation_and_PCR.md

 *Add enzyme last!

 To a PCR tube, add 45 uL of PCR mix and 5 uL of gDNA (... ng/uL) for a total reaction volume of 50 uL.

+Once all components are added, briefly spin down the sample to collect contents at the bottom of the tube.

 ### Run PCR